-A literature review of climate change impacts on California crops suggests that temperature is a major factor (Table 2.1).
-A summary of impacts from that review on crops grown in the Delta is illustrated below in Table 2.1 and Figure 2.1.
+A literature review of climate change impacts on California crops suggests that temperature is a major factor , and will impact crops grown in the Delta (Table 2 and Figure 3).

 2.2.1.1 Hotter and Longer Summers

 Hotter, longer summers will extend the growing period and accelerate growth by increasing the rate of metabolic processes if other environmental stresses are controlled for.
 Accelerated growth occurs if the increased temperatures are within the optimal range for the crop species, but exposure to super-optimal temperatures reduces yields.
 Positive effects of warmer daytime temperatures may be offset by increased water demands through accelerated crop evapotranspiration, increased overnight respiration rates, and reduced soil moisture (Lobell et al. 2006, Pathak et al. 2018).
 Crop models suggest that reduced yield from high temperatures is typically caused by water stress.
 Increased irrigation would buffer against yield declines (Schauberger et al. 2017).
 The Delta's water supply availability, relative to other agricultural areas in the Central Valley, may set it up as uniquely able to compensate for higher air temperatures if water quality remains favorable.
 Warm nighttime temperatures can also reduce fruit or grain quality or productivity (Walthall et al. 2012).